Analyzing PureCycle Technologies (PCT) and Its Competitors

-PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it contrast to its competitors?
-We will compare PureCycle Technologies to similar companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.
+PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it compare to its competitors?
+We will compare PureCycle Technologies to similar companies based on the strength of its dividends, valuation, profitability, earnings, risk, institutional ownership and analyst recommendations.

 This table compares PureCycle Technologies and its competitors’ net margins, return on equity and return on assets.